altalmas/altalmas/README.md

 - 👋 Hi, I’m @altalmas.
-- 👀 I’m interested in The Software and Hardware Development of UAVs.
+- 👀 I’m interested in The Software and Hardware Development of Robots.
 - 📫 Write me an E-mail to reach me!

 <!---